-Promotion campaign is a direct call to buy, signup or subscribe.
+A promotion campaign is a direct call to buy, signup, or subscribe.
 An effective email campaign will help you increase sales.
-This kind of campaigns will work with both your potential customers and the active ones.
-For a promotion campaign to give you a sales boost, it should have a nice design and be aimed at the right audience, segmented by location, age, gender etc.
+This kind of campaign will work with both your potential customers and the active ones.
+For a promotion campaign to give you a sales boost, it should have a nice design and be aimed at the right audience, segmented by location, age, gender, etc.

 Reminder emails will warn customers who have forgotten about their trial period, subscription or discount coming to an end.
 The goal of an email like this is to get your customers back to the purchase before you lose them completely.

-Sometimes users change their mind and don’t finish their purchase or don’t fill a leadform on your website.
+Sometimes users change their minds and don’t finish their purchase or don’t fill a lead form on your website.
 Probably, they misunderstood something and need some help?
 Emails of this kind are sent automatically and may boost your conversion on the same traffic.
 This is what Statista sends to users who left the website:

 Such emails will gather feedback from your customers, and the feedback will help you increase the quality of your product and services.
 Besides, asking customers what they think about your product or service may help you increase their brand loyalty.

-Feedback emails are usually the triggered ones, these are sent right after completing a payment or some time after subscribing to your platform.
+Feedback emails are usually the triggered ones, these are sent right after completing payment or sometime after subscribing to your platform.

 The feedback you’ve gathered can be used in other nurture emails to increase brand loyalty.